 - Uploaded data help us create a better user experience, improve our app and allow you to take part in scientific discoveries or community events.

 While using the Enhanced Vision mode or the Science Observation modes, raw data (frames) of the objects you are observing are automatically saved in your eVscope memory.
-The eVscope storage information is found under the “User” tab.
+The eVscope storage information is found when you click on the gear button in the top right corner and then my eVscope (Instrument).

-The beautiful pictures that you save during all your observations are not saved on the eVscope but rather on your smartphone, so uses your smartphone storage space instead.
+The beautiful pictures that you save during all your observations are not saved on the eVscope but rather on your smartphone, so use your smartphone storage space instead.

 In order to free up (reset or empty) the eVscope storage, it is recommended to regularly upload the data to our servers.
 To do so, follow these simple steps: